crcn/aerial/examples/playground/README.md

 - POLISH:

-- [ ] shift key resize should be activated anytime the user is dragging a resizer
 - [ ] ability to to open window outside of Playground
 - [ ] keyboard shortcuts by browser - http://dmcritchie.mvps.org/firefox/keyboard.htm
    - [ ] ctrl+shift+{} to tab between windows